-Hope to anyone who’s shivered outside the steamed windows of the shoe-box-size space, waiting (often in vain) to stake a claim on one of a dozen or so seats available within the wine nook’s 658-square-but-ever-so-cozy feet on Wall Street: this winter, perhaps as soon as Thanksgiving, the watering hole-in-the-wall will relocate to a pedigreed storefront on Bridge Street.
-The new site will offer nearly three times the square footage (and seats) as its incubator space, plus an actual full kitchen and other longed-for culinary amenities.
+Hope to anyone who’s shivered outside the steamed windows of the shoe-box-size space, waiting (often in vain) to stake a claim on one of a dozen or so seats available within the wine nook’s 658-square-but-ever-so-cozy feet on Wall Street: On February 28, after many permitting delays, Root & Flower finally debuts in its new locale in a pedigreed storefront on Bridge Street, offering oenophiles and foodies nearly three times the square footage (and seats) as its incubator space, plus an actual full kitchen and other longed-for culinary amenities.

 “I remember when our new space was the Daily Grind—an awesome little coffee shop and bar at night,” reminisces Biszantz, who vacationed in her family’s second home in the valley for more than three decades before moving to Vail permanently in 2009.
 “I would go in there for hot cocoa and then run up the stairs next door to the Rucksack, an old everything store, and look around for games, candy, pajamas with moose all over them—it was my favorite store in town … to be opening a place in that location is surreal.”